zigius/docs/content/quickstart/aws/modify-program.md

     identifier: aws-modify-program
 ---

-Let's update our program to do something a little more interesting.
+Now that we have an instance of our Pulumi program deployed, let's update it to do something a little more interesting.

 Replace the entire contents of {{< langfile >}} with the following:

 {{< langchoose nogo >}}